Effective Date: 7/1/2025

 Monitoring: A procedure of reviewing and documenting progress towards grant agreement implementation and compliance with grant agreement provisions.

 Monitoring Visit: A visit involving both state granting agency staff and the grantee that occurs during the grant period.
-The purpose of grant monitoring visits is to review and ensure progress toward the grant’s goals, address any problems or issues before the end of the grant period, and build rapport between the state agency and the grantee.
+The purpose of grant monitoring visits is to evaluate overall grant management including review of project and program files, match documentation, and to conduct project site visits.

 Not Public Data: Any government data classified by statute, federal law or temporary classification as confidential, private, nonpublic or protected nonpublic.